mshash8/data-512-project/README.md

 * Furthermore, the response from the EPA API does not always contain the 'aqi' parameter, requiring exception handling.
 In my city locations, there was also an absence of data for gaseous pollutants, with only particulate pollutants available.
 This specific scenario also calls for separate handling.

 # License
 This project is open-source and follows the MIT License.
 You are free to use and modify the code according to the terms of the MIT License.
+This code examples used in the notebooks were developed by Dr. David W. McDonald for use in DATA 512, a course in the UW MS Data Science degree program.
+This code is provided under the [Creative Commons License](https://creativecommons.org/licenses/by/4.0/).
+Revision 1.1 - September 5, 2023

 # Scripts
 1. **Path:** scripts/wildfire_data_analysis.ipynb - This file contains the data acquistion, preparation and analysis of the wildfire data from USGS.